-- Shall possess and provide a copy of a high school diploma, HS graduation transcripts reflecting high school completion, GED or its equivalent. - Provide a copy of a current valid ID (Driver's License, etc.) - Pay the required Application Fee - The student must have the ability to read and write English at the level of a Graduate of a US High School as demonstrate by the possession of such High School Diploma, GED or its equivalent.
+- Shall possess and provide a copy of a high school diploma, HS graduation transcripts reflecting high school completion, GED or its equivalent. - Non-U.S. issued documents will be evaluated by an appropriate third party and translated into English (if applicable) at an additional cost to the prospective student. - Provide a copy of a current valid ID (Driver's License, etc.). - Pay the required Application Fee. - The student must have the ability to read and write English at the level of a Graduate of a US High School as demonstrate by the possession of such High School Diploma, GED or its equivalent.